-If the storage in your shared class cache becomes full, worker JVMs can continue to use the classes and compiled code that are already present in it.
-However, if a worker JVM subsequently tries to add a new class or the results of JIT-compilation to the shared class cache, the worker JVM throws a java.lang.OutOfMemoryError.
-If you find that this is happening, you need to increase the size of the shared class as soon as possible.
+For the Version 1.4.2 shared class cache, if a worker JVM tries to add a new class or the results of JIT-compilation to the shared class cache when the storage is full, the worker JVM throws a java.lang.OutOfMemoryError.
+If you find that this is happening, you need to increase the size of the shared class cache as soon as possible.